yarkhinephyo/15-445-database-systems-notes/18 - Multi-Version Concurrency Control.md

 ![](images/Pasted%20image%2020221110145610.png)

 <u>Delta table</u> - Every update, only copy the values that were modified to the delta storage.
+Faster writes but slower reads.

 ![](images/Pasted%20image%2020221110145916.png)